 The Occupational Health & Wellbeing Awards will be your chance to validate the great work you know you already do, and to have your team and work profiled within the pages of Occupational Health & Wellbeing and online on personneltoday.com

 Entries are now open.
-But don’t delay – as the closing date for submissions will be Friday 03 July.
+But don’t delay – as the closing date for submissions – which has been extended by a week – will be 5pm, Friday 10 July.

 The categories for the 2020 Occupational Health & Wellbeing Awards are unchanged on last year, and are: